Rich Potential – Poor Politics

 Successive governments in J&K have sold our most vital natural resource for a pittance and have deliberately chosen to not utilize our hydel power potential, avowing this State into poverty and dependence.
 Natural Resources are the collective assets of the citizens of a nation.
 It is them and them alone who have a right to use their natural resources for the growth and development of their nation.
 While God gave Saudis vast resources of petroleum, He gave Kashmiris vast resources of snow and glacial reserves.
 Saudis used their natural resources to usher their nation into an era of economic and infrastructural prosperity while our successive governments sold our snow and water resources for a glorified minute allowance called “royalty” while submerging our own State into an unending string of deficits, packages and assistances.
 Successive NC and PDP governments have sold Kashmir’s shot at prosperity and self-reliance for an embarrassing economic and political “royalty” to reap the blood-soaked dividend of manipulative, destructive political salesmanship.

 Most of the power projects that are functional in our State come under central control.
 Our State gets a meager “royalty” from these power projects, the terms of which were badly negotiated by our corrupt, plundering politicians.
 Before we blame NHPC and New Delhi, we need to look inwards and hold our successive Chief Ministers accountable for bartering our future at the altar of political favor.
 The other dilapidating factor is the Indus Water Treaty between India and Pakistan.
-Rivers Jehlum, Chenab and Indus in our State are governed by the Indus Water Treaty (IWT), which was signed “in exclusion” of the people of Jammu & Kashmir in 1960 and includes the dimensions of a macro water sharing agreement across Punjab and J&K. The IWT was drafted without considering the interests and proprietary rights of the people of J&K over their natural resources.
+Rivers Jehlum, Chenab and Indus in our State are governed by the Indus Water Treaty (IWT), which was signed “in exclusion” of the people of Jammu & Kashmir in 1960 and includes the dimensions of a macro water sharing agreement across Punjab and J&K. The IWT was drafted without considering the interests and proprietary rights of the people of J&K over their natural resources, thanks to Sheikh Mohammad Abdullah, the then Chief Minister of J&K and his more-loyal-than-the-King relationship with the Indian National Congress and the power-establishment in Delhi.
 Under the legal statutes and ambit of the Indus Water Treaty, we cannot construct storage (reservoir) power projects on Jelhum, Indus and Chenab – rivers which hold in their bosom J&K’s potential to be a prosperous, self-reliant State.

 The power projects executed and operated by the State of J&K are mired with “cuts” for Chief Ministers and Ministers, administrative inertia and a rusty red-tapist bureaucracy.
 Work on some of these proposed projects has been on for decades without any end in sight.